tosunkaya/silentfox/README.md

 I decided to fork and maintain this userChrome.css because it was no longer being developed (I don't like dead projects).
 I'm weak in CSS so I won't be able to change everything.
-I need to update the README too so please give me some time.
+I am updating the README too.
+Peace ✌️.

 ## The Goal
 This is silentfox, it is a fork of the now dead project called quietfox.
 I decided to update it and maintain it.